Encharted Cook

 Cottage Pie, Creamy Vegetable Casserole, and Classic Green Bean Casserole

-To make a great casserole choose classic combinations of starch and meat like chicken and rice, tuna and noodle, or pasta and cheese.
 Basically, any braised, roasted, or boiled meat that is typically served over noodles or rice will make a great casserole.
-And you can use up any leftover vegetables served with the original roast.
+You can also use up any leftover vegetables served with the original roast.

 Then go a step further and make a flavorful sauce using a sauce, a complementary sauce extender, and a flavoring to kick your casserole up a notch (as Emeril Lagasse would say!).